RobbeR/nmap_vulners_to_monday/README.md

 ## Prerequisites:
 1. Install and config SSMTP (https://wiki.archlinux.org/index.php/SSMTP).
 You can use a Gmail account in the /etc/ssmtp/ssmtp.conf file, for example:
-2. Add the your_monday_user@gmail.com to your Monday workspace and assign that to the board.
+2. Add the your_monday_user@gmail.com to your Monday workspace and assign that user(normal or guest) to the board.
 ```
 root=your_monday_user@gmail.com
 mailhub=smtp.gmail.com:465